Officer Tiffany Anderson – Brenham Police Department

 She was hired back and reinstated four days after her firing.

 Her father gave this statement in response to claims that his daughter made a false report: “I would like to say that my daughter was the victim of a hit and run accident on September 11, 2016.
-She called 911 immediately after and gave a description of the vehicle that made contact with her vehicle, the license tag number, and a description of the driver.
+She called 911 immediately after and described the vehicle that made contact with her vehicle, the license tag number, and a description of the driver.

 There was an issue over the amount of Anderson’s alcohol consumption on her day off.
 A police sergeant compiled a report – with unrecorded statements – paraphrasing Anderson as indicating that she had one drink.
 In the internal investigation – using a recorded interview done four days after the alleged accident – “she stated she had three (3) drinks and two (2) shots.”